-Proper diversification of a portfolio can easily trip you up.
-At the basic level, this is applying the concept of not putting all your (financial) eggs in one basket.
+Diversification means different things to different people at different times.
+At the basic level, it means not putting all your (financial) eggs in one basket.
 Pretty easy.
-But to really get this right, you have to dig a bit deeper.
-You have to understand what diversification really is and the risks and rewards of this approach.
+But you have to dig a bit deeper.
+You have to understand their are risks of being diversified too.

 - Bonds, CDs and Fixed Annuities